 That’s not all.
 Many mile programs have an expiration date: your points and miles may only last for 1-3 years before becoming invalid.
 Given these, it’s actually wise to keep using your points and miles whenever you have built up enough balance to be redeemed for something you need.

 Inflation Chips Away at the Value of Your Rewards

 If your credit card offers cash back or travels statement credit, you probably won’t be too impacted by airlines and banks changing the value of your rewards or the price of award tickets overnight.
 However, even if banks and airlines don’t do anything, the vale of your reward miles can decline on its own because of inflation.

 In fact, every form of money loses its value over time because of inflation.
 Because almost everything costs more over time, you need to be making more money than you did 5 years ago to maintain the same quality of life.

 While the value of your cash can increase through savings accounts or stocks, however, the value of your credit card rewards will only decrease.
 The longer you keep your cash-like rewards with your issuer, the more inflation will chip away at your bonus miles’ purchasing power, even if banks don’t do anything to devalue your points.
 Reward accounts are not savings accounts, and they will never earn interest for you.

 How You Should Manage Your Rewards

 “Don’t hoard your credit card rewards” is easy to say, but it might not be very intuitive to actually carry out in daily life.
 After all, Singaporeans are known for their propensity to save.
 For those people whose rewards are piling up, here’s how to deal.

-Secondly, you should try to redeem points into miles so that points don’t expire.
-Miles tend to have longer expiration date (many programs even offer miles that never expire), while they also benefit from the fact that their values cannot be as easily changed by the bank as value of points.
+Secondly, you should try to redeem points for miles so that points don’t expire.
+Miles tend to have a longer expiration date (many programs even offer miles that never expire), while they also benefit from the fact that their values cannot be as easily changed by the bank as the value of points.